 The blood sample is taken from a vein in your arm or from your fingertip.
 You may feel nothing at all from the needle, or you may feel a quick sting or pinch.
 When blood is taken from a vein, an elastic band is wrapped around your upper arm and may feel tight.

-You may have some discomfort when fluid is collected from an open sore (chancre).
-But chancres usually are not very tender or painful.
+You may feel some discomfort when fluid is collected from an open sore.
+But syphilis sores usually are not very tender or painful.

-You may have some discomfort during a lumbar puncture to collect spinal fluid for syphilis testing.
+You may feel some discomfort during a lumbar puncture to collect spinal fluid.
 To learn more, see the topic

 There is very little chance of a problem from having a blood sample